-Istomin was the head of the Arts and Letters Committee for Humphrey.
-So, the hostile reception could have come either from staunch Republicans or, equally, from Democrats who were opposed to Humphrey.
+As Istomin was currently head of the Arts and Letters Committee for Humphrey, the hostile reception could have come either from staunch Republicans or equally, from Democrats who were opposed to Humphrey.
 Many intellectuals reproached Humphrey for, as vice-president, not having differentiated from Johnson’s politics in Vietnam and, as a candidate, for having been late in proclaiming his will to make peace as soon as possible.
 Bernstein had already refused to join the Committee.
-After a rehearsal, Istomin asked Bernstein again, since he could not imagine that Bernstein would prefer Nixon over Humphrey!
+After a rehearsal, Istomin asked Bernstein again, since he never dreamed that Bernstein would prefer Nixon over Humphrey!
 Bernstein answered that he would not take sides or vote.
 He thought that Humphrey was certainly a valuable person, but that the American people needed to be “cauterized” by Nixon in order to find the road back to idealism.
 Istomin was staggered.
 In music as well, the two friends had trouble understanding each other.
-Bernstein conducted the Andante of the Beethoven Fourth Concerto so slowly that Istomin’s performance was ruined…
+Bernstein conducted the Andante of the Beethoven Fourth Concerto so slowly that Istomin’s performance was ruined.

 A few months later, Bernstein resigned as musical director of the New York Philharmonic and never again accepted a fixed position.
-As a guest conductor, opportunities of inviting Istomin were quite difficult to find.
+As a guest conductor, opportunities to invite Istomin were quite difficult to find.
 Despite this, Bernstein told Istomin several times that he most definitely wanted to do a Mozart concerto with him, but nothing happened.

 It is difficult to determine the reasons why Bernstein did not invite Istomin to perform more often with the New York Philharmonic.
 Bernstein may have been hurt that Istomin agreed to record the Schumann Concerto with Bruno Walter rather than with him.
 It did not prevent them from maintaining very warm relations until Bernstein’s death, which prompted Istomin to say: “Actually I could not imagine him getting old!”